Megan-0401/Japanese-Dictionary-Api-App/README.md

 **NOTE: It is not possible to use the search and filter function together.
 Using one will override the other.**

+#### BOOKMARK

+If a user is logged in, bookmarked words will appear with an orange icon beside them.
+Bookmarked words will be shown even when searching and filtering.

+Words can be added or removed from a user's bookmarks by the green + or - button respectively.

 ---

 ### INFO